 Elite- The focus of these these athletes is racing in the national draft legal events (minimum 2).
 Their H.S. sports plate reflects activities that support this goal.
 These athletes have string benchmark test results as well as solid draft legal race finishes.
 Athletes with this designation need to be ready to race by the first week in May.
-Any new equipment the team is able to procure, or limited facility use will be offered to these athletes for first refusal, then will roll down.
-Athletes with this designation must continue to perform at the level which got them here in the first place.
+Attendance at practices must be consistent and they must log their workouts on Training Peaks every week.

-Development- These athletes have not yet built a draft legal resume or have a major deficiency (race results, low benchmarks) in one or more of the disciplines which would have a high risk of getting lapped out of a draft legal race.
+Development- These athletes have not yet built a draft legal resume or have a major deficiency, specifically swimming, (race results, low benchmarks) in one or more of the disciplines which would have a high risk of getting lapped out of a draft legal race.
 We will work with these athletes to help them either find success in the non drafting format of the sport or coach them up to where they need to be to race draft legal on a consistent basis.
-As stated above, this doesn’t mean that they can’t race draft legal (again we encourage it), it just means that with the limited non-coaching resources that we have, until they show performance or benchmark potential we have to direct those resources toward the elite team track.
+As stated above, this doesn’t mean that they can’t race draft legal- we encourage it.
 This is NOT a fixed designation and may be changed if warranted.

 Team Director/Head Coach

-Matt is the Regional Athlete Development Coordinator for USAT Northeast, a USA Triathlon Level 2 Coach and a Certified Personal Trainer with the National Strength and Conditioning Association.
-He is currently pursuing his BS in Clinical Exercise Physiology at Fitchburg State University in Massachusetts.
+Matt is the Talent ID Coordinator for USAT Northeast, a USA Triathlon Level 2 Coach and a Certified Personal Trainer with the National Strength and Conditioning Association.
+He is currently pursuing his BS in Exercise and Sport Science at Fitchburg State University in Massachusetts.
 Matt is the camp director for the USAT Northeast Junior Development Camps as well as The USAT Northeast/Mid-Atlantic Collegiate High Performance Camp.
 He served in the US Coast Guard for 8 years and as a paramedic for 10 years designing training plans for the military, police, fire, doctors and nurses.

 Assistant Coach Sara Levey-